Appendix A — References

 Citation Recommendations

 • Citing the whole handbook?
-Use the BibTeX entry or format examples below
+Use the format examples below

 • Citing a specific chapter?
 Use the chapter-level citation format